City-Bureau/il-2020-election-precinct-maps/README.md

 The code used to generate all precinct results and boundaries can be found in [pjsier/il-2020-election-precinct-data](https://github.com/pjsier/il-2020-election-precinct-data).
 All precinct boundaries are come from local election authorities or 2016 boundaries from the [Voting and Election Science Team, Harvard Dataverse](https://doi.org/10.7910/DVN/NH5S2I/IJPOUH) when they haven't changed.
 Results come from the [Illinois State Board of Elections](https://www.elections.il.gov/).

+## Methodology

+More information on the specific methodology can be found in the [source data repository](https://github.com/pjsier/il-2020-election-precinct-data#methodology).

 ## Acknowledgments

 Thanks to Paula Friedrich for being a sounding board